chinmayarvind23/AIvaluate/docs/Individual Logs/Aayush.md

   * Goal 2: Gather feedback on the Evaluator Help Page and implement improvements
   * Goal 3: Begin working on the Student Submission page
-  * Goal 4: Enhance the Publish Assignment/Rubric page based on user feedback Let me know if there are any further adjustments needed!
+  * Goal 4: Enhance the Publish Assignment/Rubric page based on user feedback

-Convert this
-# Timesheet (July 3 - July 5) - 6 hours

-## Wednesday, July 3rd
-### 3 hours
-- Team meeting
-- code review

-## Thursday, July 4th
-### 2 hours
-- finalizing code for MVP

-## Friday, July 5th
-### 2 hours
-- Making the presentation for MVP
-ChatGPT
-Here is the converted Markdown using the final format, including the "Next Cycle Goals" section:

-markdown
-Copy code
 # Timesheet (July 3 - July 5) - 6 hours

 ### Timesheet